 The removal of a single tooth can lead to problems related to your chewing ability, problems with your jaw joint, and shifting teeth, which can have a major impact on your dental health.

 To avoid these complications, in most cases, Dr. Szutz will discuss alternatives to extractions as well as replacement of the extracted tooth.

 Do You Need More Information Tooth Extractions?.
-Call Alaska Oral Surgery Group Phone Number 907-278-5678 For Consultation Today
+Call Alaska Oral Surgery Group Office Phone Number 907-278-5678 For Consultation Today

 What happens during The Tooth Extraction Process?